[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 Ernest Borgnine on his second trip to Muscle Shoals, Alabama, joined Mark Thompson at the 2004 Festival.
 Friends Borgnine and Lindsey are long-time "pals" and Ernie had come back to the Festival to put world attention on the Shoals.
 In 1992, "Current Affair" went to Jasper, Alabama, to give us a lasting video history of the friendship between Goober and Ernie.
 Borgnine is best known for his talented work in "Marty", "The Dirty Dozen", and "McHale's Navy", but he has starred in hundreds of other films and television shows and won many awards for his work, including a legendary Academy Award for "Marty".

-On any given day, the top names in music, sports and entertainment frequently join Mark and Brian live in the studio or make call-ins to the show.
-Among those who have visited their digs are Scott Bakula, David Spade, Michael York, and Billy Idol.
-Such star power as Tim Allen, Billy Crystal, Tom Cruise, Sir Anthony Hopkins, Mel Brooks, Jason Priestley, Stone Temple Pilots, Graham Nash, Dick Van Dyke, Mike Piazza, Walter Payton, Jack Palance, Anne Rice, Martin Landau, Pete Townshend, Charlie Sheen, Tina Turner, Black Crowes, Luc Robitaille, Tony Bennett, Marilu Henner and Chris Isaak to name a few that have signed their guest book in the KLOS studios.
+On any given day, the top names in music, sports and entertainment frequently joined Mark and Brian live in the studio or make call-ins to the show.
+Among those who visited their digs in the early years of the show included Scott Bakula, David Spade, Michael York, and Billy Idol.
+Such star power as Tim Allen, Billy Crystal, Tom Cruise, Sir Anthony Hopkins, Mel Brooks, Jason Priestley, Stone Temple Pilots, Graham Nash, Dick Van Dyke, Mike Piazza, Walter Payton, Jack Palance, Anne Rice, Martin Landau, Pete Townshend, Charlie Sheen, Tina Turner, Black Crowes, Luc Robitaille, Tony Bennett, Marilu Henner and Chris Isaak to name a few from the early years that signed their guest book in the KLOS studios.

-Every morning, the show takes on a shape of its own.
-Often, Mark and Brian's spontaneity leads them to outrageous man-on-the-street skits, episodes of "Freeway Love Connection," remote broadcasts, comic "bits" by the duo and other members of the morning program team, "Miniature Theatre" bits and listener call-ins offering various unique, peculiar and humorous talents.
-The fellows even allow for more serious moments including a call from a brother confessing his homosexuality to his sister, a child wanting to reunite with an estranged parent or a nervous young man proposing marriage to his girlfriend.
-Because Mark and Brian are open with their feelings and personal lives, listeners are made to feel as though they are part of the "Mark and Brian Show" family.
+Every morning, the show took on a shape of its own.
+Often, Mark and Brian's spontaneity lead them to outrageous man-on-the-street skits, episodes of "Freeway Love Connection," remote broadcasts, comic "bits" by the duo and other members of the morning program team, "Miniature Theatre" bits and listener call-ins offering various unique, peculiar and humorous talents.
+The fellows even allowed for more serious moments including a call from a brother confessing his homosexuality to his sister, a child wanting to reunite with an estranged parent or a nervous young man proposing marriage to his girlfriend.
+Because Mark and Brian are open with their feelings and personal lives, listeners were made to feel as though they are part of the "Mark and Brian Show" family.

 Their daily encounters with listeners and staff, coupled with their own ambition came in handy during the production of their short-lived, prime-time series for NBC, "The Adventures of Mark & Brian."
 Juggling both radio and television proved to be very chaotic.
 However, Mark and Brian still maintained their high radio ratings throughout the experience.

 Mark Thompson, originally from Florence, Alabama, attended the University of North Alabama and claims he gravitated to radio by starting at North Alabama's WSHF in the Shoals, (Huntsville-Decatur-Florence DMA), because he "couldn't do anything else."
-As a high school senior Mark worked for Richard Biddle at WOWL Radio.
+As a high school senior Mark moved up to work for Richard Biddle at WOWL Radio.
 Rick Shayne was WOWL Radio's Program Director during Mark's employment and later a famous country-music programming consultant with Rusty Walker,

 CMA publicist wrote of